Who Has the Fastest, Most Reliable Shared Hosting?

 WP Engine invented the managed WordPress hosting industry.
 And they are still the top host in that field.
 Their entire infrastructure is tuned to host WordPress at its fastest and most stable.

-The uptime during this test period is an outlier.
-WP Engine’s uptime over the last six months has been 99.99%.
-Their response times have also been better with an average of 335 ms.
+WP Engine’s uptime during February 2020 was 100.00%.
+Their response times have also been better with an average of 235 ms.

 Cloud Hosting: Liquid Web

 - Pro: High-performance, powerful plans

 Liquid Web has been in the hosting business since the 1990s.
 They focus on high-end hosting: cloud (VPS), dedicated, and managed WordPress hosting with advanced features.
 If you need high-performance hosting, Liquid Web is a good choice.